What to Bring to the Orientation Meeting (7 p.m. on Thursday):

 Items to Include on YOUR Retreat Handout:

 - At the top of the page: Your name, institution, your e-mail address, and any other contact information you wish to share with other retreat participants.
+If you want, you may also include a small photograph of your face to help other participants in getting to know you.

-- Success Story: A brief description (one paragraph may be sufficient) of a method, strategy, or technique, possibly an innovation of your own, that you have successfully used to enhance your teaching.
+- Teaching Success Story: A brief description (one paragraph may be sufficient) of a method, strategy, or technique, possibly an innovation of your own, that you have successfully used to enhance your teaching.

-- Teaching Problem: A brief description (one paragraph may be sufficient) of a persistent teaching problem or challenge you have had that you would like to discuss with other teachers to explore possible solutions.
+- Unresolved Teaching Problem: A brief description (one paragraph may be sufficient) of a persistent teaching problem or challenge you have had that you would like to discuss with other teachers to explore possible solutions.

 - Object Lesson, Device, or Activity: A brief description of an object lesson, a device you use, a quick activity, or some simple "trick of the trade" that works with your students (different from your success story).
 It doesn't need to be astounding, just effective.
 You will have an opportunity to demonstrate or explain this idea to the entire group.

 - OPTIONAL: Information about an influential book, journal article, or even just a quotation from a great thinker that has helped you in your work as a teacher; however, the topic need not focus specifically on education or teaching.
-Bring a copy of that book or article to the Orientation meeting so we can set up a temporary Retreat Library for participants to browse, or include the quotation on your handout.
+Bring a copy of that book or article to the Orientation meeting so we can set up a temporary Retreat Library for participants to browse, or include a quotation on your handout.
 If you bring a book/article, also include the following on your handout: (1) author, title, publication date, etc., and (2) a brief description of why you would recommend the book or article to other teachers.

 What to Wear at the Retreat: